Domtar: Western Canada

 Domtar also operated a wood treatment facility in Cochrane, Alberta, treating railroad ties.
 This ceased operation about 1982, leaving significantly contaminated land.
 The latest of several clean-up operations is attempting to prevent the underground migration of the main contaminant plume.
 Building of non-residential structures is now in progress on part of the land.

 The company once operated a wood treatment facility in the Transcona section of Winnipeg, Manitoba.
 The facility has been dismantled, and a residential development was created adjacent to the site in the early 1980s.
 The site itself remained largely vacant.
 In the late 1990s, years of debate and scientific study culminated with the re-detoxification.
 Many properties adjacent to the site were excavated to remove contaminated earth.
 Dozens of homes had their backyards completely dug up, and a handful also had parts of their homes removed and rebuilt—all at the company's expense.
 The site itself, was converted to a wildlife sanctuary with a nature path.

 Domtar operated a wood treatment plant in northeast Edmonton from 1924 to 1987.
 The 37-hectare property in question served as a Domtar Inc. wood-treatment operation from 1924 to 1987.
 Cherokee bought the land in 2010 to build a residential subdivision.
 Between 1924 and 1987, Domtar used this area to treat wood with creosote and other chemicals.
 Until 1972, the company simply dumped its untreated waste into a drainage ditch.
 When the plant went out of business, the soil and groundwater were left contaminated.
 In 1991, the Edmonton Board of Health issued warning letters, telling Hermitage neighbours to keep their children away from that area.

 But Domtar and a Toronto-based brownfield specialist, Cherokee, carried out extensive remediation of the site.
 Eventually, Cherokee bought the whole 37-hectare parcel for $1.8 million.
 Parts of the property were more polluted than others.

 Other locations

-Dayton, Ohio

 Other Domtar sites contaminated by creosote and coal tar by products include; "Sunalta" in Calgary, Alberta; Truro, Nova Scotia; Newcastle, New Brunswick; and New Westminster, British Columbia.

 Domtar also operated a tie treating plant in Trenton, Ontario for many years.

 Domtar operated a paper mill in Toronto from 1961 to late 1980s and is now site of Crothers Woods.

 As of 2019, amongst the COVID-19 outbreak, Domtar announced a temporary reduction at its paper-making capacity at its Kingsport Mill, Tennessee due to decreased demand during the pandemic.
+The Kingsport Mill was then converted to the company's first 100 percent recycled containerboard manufacturing facility, which opened in May 2023.
+Domtar is the second-largest recycler in the state of Tennessee.

-Permanent paper machine closures have been further announced at the Ashdown, Arkansas pulp and paper mill, and the Port Huron, Michigan paper mill.
+Permanent paper machine closures were completed at the Ashdown, Arkansas pulp and paper mill, and the Port Huron, Michigan paper mill.